CharlotteMoriarty/About/README.md

 # About

-{{small| My first single page project to know me better.
+My first single page project to know me better.

 Few words about me: